 Licensed mental health therapists provide mental health assessments and individual and group counseling for clients with co-occurring or mental health disorders.

-All counselor staff have received training on trauma-informed care and are adept at dealing with issues that arise from adverse childhood experiences and other traumas.
+All counselor staff have received training on trauma-informed care and are adept at addressing issues that arise from adverse childhood experiences and other traumas.

 PIERCE COUNTY JAIL TREATMENT